muneer78/muneer78.github.io/_posts/2020-08-05-child-obstacle.md

 ---
 date: 2020-08-05
-title: The Child Must Not Be An Obstacle
+title: The child must not be an obstacle
 tags: funny
 ---